researchdata-se/docs.researchdata.se/docs/metadata/datacite-xml.md

 ### Creator (M)

-The person(-s) and/or orginzations involved in creating the resource, in priority order (occurrences: 1-n).
+The person(-s) and/or organization(-s) involved in creating the resource, in priority order (occurrences: 1-n).

 ```xml title="creator example"
 <creators>